jcvno/blackjack/README.md

 # Unit Testing
 The module `test.py` contains various testing statements to assert the correctness of the different methods of the `blackjack.py` module.

+# Comments
+I decided to write this program using Python 2.7.5, so I can further practice and sharpen my Python developing skills.